Flip through almost any Tallinn guidebook, and Kadriorg is inevitably reduced to a piece of “imperial heritage”.

 The President’s residence in Kadriorg — just another building along the park, if not for the two guards at the door.

-Two ceremonial guards stand by the door, ducks from the nearby Swan Pond waddle across the lawn, and proper working beehives sit right next to the palace.
-Either it’s a profound statement of Nordic transparency, or we’re just too small a country to bother with high-level paranoia.
+Two ceremonial guards stand by the door, ducks from the nearby Swan Pond waddle across the lawn, and proper working beehives sit next to the palace.
+Either it reflects extraordinary trust, or Estonia simply prefers not to overdo security theatre.

 Tallinn’s little pocket of Zen — surprisingly authentic for a park better known for its baroque symmetry.

-Nestled among the trees, it’s a gentle reminder that the Gulf of Finland is just a short walk away.
-Before the war, local teenagers would head down the leafy avenues to the beach on warm days (bearing in mind that the Estonian definition of “warm” is anything above 16 °C).
-It is still barely a five-minute stroll to the water, where the crisp sea breeze constantly mingles with the scent of pine.
+It stands here because the Gulf of Finland is right behind the trees.
+In the 1930s, local boys would sprint down these leafy avenues to swim in the sea on warm days (keeping in mind that the Estonian definition of “warm” is anything above 16 °C).
+The water is still barely a five-minute stroll away, and the habit remains.

 What to See in Kadriorg